-You know what you’re making for supper.
+You know what you’re making for supper: Caldo de Gallina Criolla o Pollo (Old Hen / Chicken Soup).
 You stopped at the grocery store on your way home from work and picked up the necessary ingredients.
-You’ve diced your onion, your oil is a-heating.
+You’ve diced your potatoes, your oil is a-heating.
 OK.
-Recipe calls for one sopita (a chicken broth cube).
+The recipe calls for one sopita (a chicken bouillon cube).
 One sopita, one sopita… where in Julia Child’s name is the sopita???

 You’re out of sopita, remember?
 You used the last square of it in that sancocho the other day. ___!
 (Insert your choice of swear word here).